Radiohead: 1985–1992: formation and first years

+In 1985, the group formed On a Friday, the name referring to their usual rehearsal day in the school's music room.
 The band disliked the school's strict atmosphere—the headmaster once charged them for using a rehearsal room on a Sunday—and found solace in the music department.
 They credited their music teacher for introducing them to jazz, film scores, postwar avant-garde music, and 20th-century classical music.
-Oxfordshire and the Thames Valley had an active independent music scene in the late 1980s, but it centred on shoegazing bands such as Ride and Slowdive.
-On the strength of an early demo, On a Friday were offered a record deal by Island Records, but they decided they were not ready and wanted to go to university first.